filipesabella/conjugate/README.md

-Tool to show you a spanish verb's conjugations.
+Little app I built for myself to show you a spanish verb's conjugations.
 I didn't like the current free apps in the app store.

+I didn't bother making it look good on desktop.

 All verb data from:
 https://github.com/ghidinelli/fred-jehle-spanish-verbs